Can I use solar panels to power a heat pump?

 You’ll also need a suitable storage system for any excess electricity generated.
 This can include solar batteries, which can be expensive to purchase and maintain.

-How many solar panels does it take to power a heat pump?
+How many solar panels would I need to power a heat pump?

 This can also depend on the type of heat pump, as well as the panels.
 Generally speaking, a 5kW solar array is enough to power an average-sized home’s heat pump.